 Best Homemade Tzatziki Sauce

 In our kitchen, however, I use it with almost anything I can get away with!
 It is divinely good as a dip for crackers and veggies or as a dressing for salads.
-I love serving it with leftover shredded chicken from my easy Oven-baked Chicken Thighs recipe!.
+I love serving this with my homemade Chicken Gyros recipe!
 And next time you are making a sandwich, use this instead of your usual mayonnaise!
 It is so good, you will never want your sandwiches any other way!

 My recipe uses sour cream instead of the usual yogurt.
 It has the same tangy goodness as Greek yogurt but is thicker, which is how I like my sauce to be.
 However, if you don’t care for sour cream, you can easily swap it out for a creamy Greek yogurt.